The First-Timers Guide To Planning A Hen Party

 The best hen party fancy dress

 Let your creative juices flow and make the hen party truly individual with some hilarious fancy dress costumes.
 If you think the bride would like it, you can go the full feather boas and sash route.
-But remember fancy dress doesn’t have to be tacky.
-Have a think about what the bride is known for or a particular thing she loves perhaps and theme the outfit around that.
+Have a think about what the bride is known for and theme the outfit around that.
 Is she a massive fan of Harry Potter?
 The whole party could be different characters from the books.
 Did she love the Spice Girls as a child?
 Make her go out in one of their iconic outfits.
-There are a whole host of funny and rude blow up outfits, but make sure to consider whether your bride will find it as hilarious as the rest of you going out dressed as a giant you-know-what!
+There are a whole host of funny and rude blow up outfits, but make sure to consider whether your bride will find it as hilarious going out dressed as a giant you-know-what!
 You don’t want the bride’s overriding memory of her hen to be that of embarrassment.

 If you want to get the whole gang involved in the dressing up, telling everyone else to wear black while the bride wears white is always a winner, or you could all face the humiliation together by dressing up as grannies or naughty nurses.